RedHatQE/ouia/README.md

   * A page which dynamically changes action without a page reload **MUST** correctly update the `ouia-page-type` and `ouia-page-action` attributes if the context of the page changes.
   * An **OPTIONAL** `ouia-page-object-id` attribute, where the page is in the context of a specific instance of an object.
-    * e.g. A page describing a food item that is being edited, could have an `ouia-page-object-id` field of 142526.
+E.g. A page describing a food item that is being edited, could have an `ouia-page-object-id` field of 142526.
 * Each of the four main content areas present on the page, *Header*, *Main*, *Navigation*, *Footer*, **MUST** be embellished with the corresponding data attribute, to aid in finding components within certain areas.